cquiroz/scala-java-locales/README.md

 lazy val myCross = crossProject.
   ...
   jsSettings.(
-    libraryDependencies += "com.github.cquiroz" %%% "scalajs-locales" % "0.1.0-SNAPSHOT"
+    libraryDependencies += "com.github.cquiroz" %%% "scala-java-locales" % "0.1.0-SNAPSHOT"
   )
 ```

 **Requirement**: you must use a host JDK8 to *build* your project, i.e., to
-launch sbt. `scalajs-locales` does not work on earlier JDKs.
+launch sbt. `scala-java-locales` does not work on earlier JDKs.

 ## Work in Progress / linking errors